AdeolaAdeagbo/alx-airbnb-database/database-adv-script/README.md

-# Advanced SQL: Complex Joins
+# Advanced SQL Scripts

-This folder contains SQL queries demonstrating different types of joins.
+This directory contains advanced SQL practice tasks for the **Airbnb database project**.

 ## Files

-- **joins_queries.sql**: Contains the SQL queries.
+- `joins_queries.sql`
+  Contains SQL queries using INNER JOIN, LEFT JOIN, and FULL OUTER JOIN.

+- `subqueries.sql`
+  Contains SQL queries demonstrating the use of **non-correlated** and **correlated** subqueries.

-## Queries
+## Tasks

-1. **INNER JOIN**
+1. **Joins**
-   Retrieves all bookings and the respective users who made those bookings.
+   - Retrieve bookings with their respective users (INNER JOIN).

-2. **LEFT JOIN**
-   Retrieves all properties and their reviews, including properties that have no reviews.
+   - Retrieve properties and their reviews, including those with no reviews (LEFT JOIN).

-3. **FULL OUTER JOIN**
-   Retrieves all users and all bookings, even if the user has no booking or a booking is not linked to a user.
+   - Retrieve all users and bookings, even if not linked (FULL OUTER JOIN).

-   > Note: MySQL does not support FULL OUTER JOIN directly.
-It can be simulated using a UNION of LEFT JOIN and RIGHT JOIN.
+2. **Subqueries**
+   - Find all properties where the average rating is greater than 4.0 using a subquery.
+   - Use a correlated subquery to find users who have made more than 3 bookings.